TheDarweesh/cse15l-lab-reports/lab-report-1-week-1.md

 ### As shown, I used scp to send over the file containing my password.
 Then I used my password.

-### Notice that after using SSH I do not have to input my password.
+### Notice that after using ssh I do not have to input my password.

 ---